About

 Why?

-There is now a generation growing up who know very little about how this has all come to pass.
+But there is now a generation of people growing up who know very little about how this has all come to pass.
 The Centre for Computing History tells this story.

 Education Services

-CCH aims to deliver inspirational learning opportunities to a wide range of audiences – from pre-schoolers to the over-70s – so people become confident and creative users of information and digital technology.
-We offer a range of education services on site including programming and electronics workshops and other interactive learning using 1980s BBC Micros and Raspberry Pis for school students (all Key Stages) and the general public.
+CCH aims to be an open and welcoming visitor attraction, offering inspirational learning opportunities to a wide range of audiences – from pre-schoolers to the over-70s – so people can confidently and creatively engage with information and digital technologies and their history.
+We offer a range of learning services on site including programming and electronics workshops, activities exploring the history of computing and other interactive educational opportunities using people's stories along with 1980s BBC Micros, Raspberry Pis and Micro:Bits for school students and the general public.

-We also deliver training sessions to teachers to give them the knowledge, skills and confidence to teach computing to their students in an engaging way.
+We also deliver training sessions to teachers so that they have the knowledge, skills and confidence to teach computing and its incredible history to their students in an engaging way.

 Collection

-CCH has an internationally significant collection of vintage computers, memorabilia, artefacts, documents and hands-on displays – in total about 24,000 items.
-The core collection consists of 800 historic computers including an Altair 8800, usually considered the first home computer, as well as mobile phones, games consoles and calculators.
-CCH is currently developing two new Cambridge-related archives: a Sinclair collection and an Acorn collection.
+CCH has an internationally significant collection of vintage computers, ephemera, artefacts, documents and hands-on displays – in total over 40,000 items.
+The core collection consists of over a thousand historic computers, as well as mobile phones, games consoles, calculators and, importantly, interviews with the pioneers.
+CCH holds extensive Cambridge-related archives (e.g. a Sinclair collection and an Acorn collection) as well as hosting the largest collection of Lyons Electronic Office (LEO) artefacts in the world.

 Funding and Management